-Developed by Sun Microsystems, Inc., the Java Security Manager is the security manager for the Java Virtual Machine (JVM).
+The Java Security Manager is the security manager for the Java Virtual Machine (JVM).
 The security manager works with the Java API to define security boundaries through the java.lang.SecurityManager class.
 The SecurityManager class enables programmers to establish a custom security policy for their Java applications.